andrewlin0/Car-Crash-Severity/report.md

   I plotted PERSONCOUNT and VEHCOUNT together to find any anomalies.

   I ran a correlation matrix on my chosen features (before encoding the categorical variables) to find any signs of multicollinearity between PERSONCOUNT and VEHCOUNT.
 There wasn't any.

+  While experimenting with feature extraction, I discovered that there were some observations that had VEHCOUNT = 0 or PERSONCOUNT = 0, which kind of makes no sense, so I removed those observations since it didn't seem like it would be practical to use in this model.

 ## 3.2 Machine Learnings